Take it from me and don’t let this be you on February 11…

-(Reposted as I looked back on Valentine festivities of years past.)
+(Reposted as I looked back on the Valentine festivities of years past.
+At midnight the night it was due at school.)

 Today I received a reminder from our class.
 I have to turn in a Valentine Box to collect my child’s valentines in at the class party.
 Trust me when I say I have little time for this.
 I have to make 22 Valentines to hand out AND a decorate a box?
 Do you think a Target bag would suffice?
 Or at the least, can I turn in a brown paper bag with my daughter’s name?